 Description: Woody climber with dark green or variegated ivory/white leaves.
-Common ivy has many distinctive forms varying in leaf shape and colouring.
+Common ivy has many distinctive forms with varying leaf shape

 Recommended control: Pull or dig out.
-Cut stem and paint with herbicide or spray with Tordon brushkiller.
-Do not mulch or compost as plant can grow from cut
+Cut stem and paint with herbicide or spray whole plant taking care not to damage surrounding vegetation.
+Do not mulch or compost as plant